 Embarking on an adventure such as this may involve risk of illness or injury caused by forces of nature, animals, insects, and flora.
 By booking your trip, you acknowledge these risks and are applying to participate voluntarily.

 - All primary deposits are unfortunately 100% non-refundable.
-However, the earlier you notify the supplier of a cancellation, the better.
+However, the earlier you notify us of a cancellation, the better we can assist you.

 - If you cancel 8 weeks or more days before departure: Cancellation fees equal the amount of your deposit.

 - 8 weeks to 4 weeks before departure: 60% of the total tour price is due.